Modern Slavery Statement

 Staff are made aware of the Modern Slavery Act but, given this low risk profile, no specific training is provided or undertaken in relation to these matters.

-Our previous Modern Slavery Statement can be found here
+View last year’s Modern Slavery Statement here